MaxMLang/copula-playground/README.md

 ## References

 - Nelsen, R. B. (2006). *An Introduction to Copulas*.
 Springer.
-- Various contributions in the field of copula research and financial modeling.
 - The developers and contributors of the Shiny, quantmod, copula, ggplot2, ggExtra, and shinythemes packages.

----

-This README template is structured to provide clarity about the application's purpose, instructions for setup and usage, and the appropriate acknowledgements.
-You can adjust the content according to any additional features or specific instructions related to your application.